Baron-von-Riedesel/DOS32pae/Readme.txt

   Paging tables aren't mapped at all - hence the full address space above the IDT up to 0xffffffff may be used by the application.

+  d) Kernel Debugger Support

+   Dos32pae can be build with support for a kernel debugger (Deb386).
+Thus it's possible to debug the applications at least at the assembly level.
+See Makefile for details.

   5. How to build Dos32pae